 Gaiman served as the showrunner for this six-episode limited series, and it shows.
 Good Omens feels like both a great adaptation and an extension of the original novel.
 It’s also flat out funny.
 Look for a lot of interesting cameos and voices in this show as well.

 If you get Julia Roberts to star in a TV series, you know it must be something special.
 Based on the acclaimed scripted podcast, Homecoming features Roberts as Heidi Bergman, a character who, as the series begins, is employed as a case worker for a mysterious group, the Homecoming Transitional Support Center.
 They are supposed to help military veterans move back into the civilian world.
 However, the show shifts to four years later, and Bergman is now working as a waitress, with little memory of her previous job.

 The mystery of what happened to Bergman, and what the Homecoming Transitional Support Center is really all about, is the center of this first season of episodes.
 The second season is also already available.

 What if you were completely cut off from the outside world, almost since birth?
 That’s what Hanna has to deal with in this series.
 She is a young girl who has been raised in the deep forests somewhere in Europe by who she believes is her father but is actually a rogue CIA agent.
 However, Hanna finally has to deal with the rest of the world as their secret home is discovered.
 She then goes on the run to avoid the CIA.

 Based on the 2011 movie of the same name, Hanna is a series that has some great action sequences, but also some tender coming-of-age scenes from its main actor Esma Creed-Miles.
-The first season is available to stream as an Amazon Prime original series, and a second season is coming in July 2020.
+You can watch the first two seasons of the show now.